yii-meow/CS50X/readme.md

 ### Description

-This is an E-commerce web application which is build by using Python Flask as backend, and simple HTML, CSS, and JS at frontend.
+This is an E-commerce web application which is build by using Python Flask as backend, and Jinja2,
+CSS, and JS at frontend.
 MySQL is the backbone in this web application, which it acts as a database for me to access and manage data.

 This web application help both user and seller to gain a lot of advantages, which